Luxury Gay Group Trip: Cultural Bali vacations

 Day 1: Arrival

 Our tour guide will meet you at Ngurah Rai Airport and transfer you to our hotel un Ubud.
-You’ll get to know your fellow travellers over a welcome dinner.
+You’ll get to know your fellow travelers over a welcome dinner.

 Day 1: Arrival